 PVC gates are cheap and come in a range of designs but they’re plastic and not to everyone’s taste.
-They also suffer from twisting, and motor mounting bolts can pull through the material.
+They can also twist, and motor mounting bolts can pull through the material.

 Iron gates are usually more ornate in design.
 This often means that they are open boarded.
 With gaps that allow anyone to see what’s behind them, iron gates don’t usually give a lot privacy.
 Iron gates also come with their own maintenance issues as they rust if the bare metal is exposed to air and water.

 Stainless steel gates are highly resistant to corrosion but are expensive.
 Like iron gates, they’re usually assembled into the more ornate designs.

 Aluminium gates are built from sections like wooden gates.
 So, many aluminium gates are designed to perfectly mimic wooden gates.
 Aluminium is also naturally resistant to corrosion.
-But many aluminium gates are supplied with a tough outer coating to protect them even more.
+Even so, many aluminium gates are supplied with a tough outer coating to protect them even more.
 This surface coating also gives the gates their colour or wood grain finish to complete the wood-effect look.

 Composite gates are a good alternative to wood as they look just like real wood but require very little maintenance.
 They aren’t affected by water absorption like wood but are approximately the same price as hardwood gates.

 Is Wood The Best Choice For Driveway Gates?

 Wooden gates are beautiful, natural and come in a wide range of designs and styles.
 These gates suit many different properties and personal preferences.
 But the owners of wooden gates need to keep on top of preventative maintenance.
 All wooden gates will eventually succumb to warping and their joints will open up.